henrikstengaard/betterwb-package/README.md

 ## Requirements

-BetterWB package requires Workbench 3.1 is installed on any Amiga with about 10MB free space on a harddrive.
+BetterWB package can be installed on any Amiga with Workbench 3.1 (or better) and about 10MB free space on a harddrive.

 ## Installation